Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations: Additional results

-Ablation results with the coordinated/subordinated datasets for the 3 models not shown in the main text (Gemma, Mistral and Qwen) are reported in Fig.~\ref{fig:ablation_coord_subord_appendix}.
-The different responses to ablations are more visible in early layers and a dip in accuracy specifically affecting the coordinated set is found in correspondence to the ID peak in Mistral, similar to Llama, OLMo and Pythia.
+Pruning results with the coordinated/subordinated datasets for the 3 models not shown in the main text (Gemma, Mistral and Qwen) are reported in Fig.~\ref{fig:ablation_coord_subord_appendix}.
+The different responses to pruning are more visible in early layers and a dip in accuracy specifically affecting the coordinated set is found in correspondence to the ID peak in Mistral, similar to Llama, OLMo and Pythia.

-Ablation results for the other contrass are reported in figures \ref{fig:ablation_center_right} and \ref{fig:ablation_ambiguity}.
-Differences across conditions are scarcely observable in these tasks, differently that for the coordination/subordination dataset.
+Pruning results for the other contrasts are reported in figures \ref{fig:ablation_center_right} and \ref{fig:ablation_ambiguity}, with differences across conditions scarcely observable.